aaronbojarski/connect-ip-rust-scion/README.md

 connect-ip-rust-scion is an implementation of Connect-IP ([RFC 9484](https://www.rfc-editor.org/rfc/rfc9484)) in Rust using SCION as underlying transport protocol.
 It provides a client and a proxy component to establish secure tunnels over SCION networks.
 It allows tunnerling of arbitrary IP traffic over SCION.

-NOTE: SCION is not yet integrated.
-It uses regular UDP sockets for now.

 ## Building
 To build the project, use cargo.